hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 UTF-16 is not ASCII compatible either.
 It is more space efficient than UTF-32 though.
 For some languages, it can even be more space efficient than UTF-8.

 ### Unicode Scalar Values

 It is important to understand that the Haskell `Char` type (which is essentially a Code Point) can represent surrogates that are used in UTF-16.

-The unicode standard also defines the concept of [Unicode Scalar Values](http://www.unicode.org/versions/Unicode5.2.0/ch03.pdf#page=35):
+The Unicode standard also defines the concept of [Unicode Scalar Values](http://www.unicode.org/versions/Unicode5.2.0/ch03.pdf#page=35):

 > Any Unicode code point except high-surrogate and low-surrogate code points.
 In other words, the ranges of integers 0 to D7FF16 and E00016 to 10FFFF16 inclusive.